Amelia Marchand (skʷumqnálqs)

 Glenda Breiler (skʷərxan)

 Glenda is a member of the Colville Tribes, descending from the Okanogan Band.
-She is the director of the Math, Engineering, Science Achievement Program at Edmonds Community College, focusing on initiatives to improve diversity and retention with an emphasis on traditionally underrepresented students in science, technology, engineering and math fields.
+She is the managing director of the Longhouse at Evergreen State College.
+Prior to Evergreen, she worked as the deputy director of the Washington Indian Gaming Association and as the director of the Math, Engineering, Science Achievement Program at Edmonds Community College, focusing on initiatives to improve diversity and retention with an emphasis on traditionally underrepresented students in science, technology, engineering and math fields.
 Her teaching focus involves community healing from historical and intergenerational trauma with an emphasis on resiliency, indigenous foods and the environment, Indian Child Welfare and indigenous family wellness.
 Her path is to increase sustainability for students from all backgrounds and this can be achieved by building learning environments that promote grounding community-based change in indigenous knowledge, which is leading in making that transformative change.

 Jill Nanpuya Moomaw